mainkoon81/ooo-Minkun-Model-Collection-I/README.md

  - **L1 regularization** is useful for `feature selection`, as it tends to turn the less relevant weights into zero.

 ## Q. so why do we punish our coefficient(slope)?
- - When our model looks so complex, the model sometimes suffer from **high variance**, so...we punish.
+ - When our model looks so complex, the model sometimes suffer from **high variance**, so...we punish it by increasing bias(diminishing slopes).
- - In the presence of multicollinearity b/w our coefficients, the model will suffer from **high variance**, so...we punish.
+ - In the presence of multicollinearity b/w our coefficients, the model will suffer from **high variance**, so...we punish it by increasing bias(diminishing slopes).
  - For every case, we have to tune how much we want to punish complexity in each model.
 This is fixed with a parameter `λ`.
    - If having a small `λ`: multiply the complexity error by a small `λ` (won't swing the balance - "complex model is fine".)
      - A model to send the rocket to the moon or a medical model have very **little room for error** so we're ok with some complexity.